Kundu (drum)

-Kundu is a pidgin name in Papua New Guinea for an hourglass shaped drum used to accompany formal occasions, religious ceremonies and for celebrations (such as the Sing-sing).
+Kundu is a pidgin name in Papua New Guinea for an hourglass drum used to accompany formal occasions, religious ceremonies and for celebrations (such as the Sing-sing).
 This drum is emblematic of Papua New Guinea and it appears on the country's coat of arms.

 Characteristics

 The sizes of a kundu drum vary.
 A small finger-drum might measure 30 cm (11.81 in), while a large drum might be 200 cm (74.84 in) long.

 The drum is made of carved wood with a possum or lizard-skin drumhead, with some instruments possessing a handle placed on the narrowest part of the drum.
 Not all kundus have handles, depending on the instruments' style.
 Traditionally, the lizard skin was held in place with a layer of human blood (as glue).

-Depending upon who made it and where it was made, a kundu may be carved plainly, or decorated with "high-relief" carved handles, or relief carvings on the instruments' bodies with open mouthed crocodiles, human faces, dancers, and "spirit figures."
+Depending upon who made it and where it was made, a kundu may be carved plainly, or decorated with "high-relief" carved handles, or relief carvings on the instruments' bodies with open mouthed crocodiles, human faces, dancers, and "spirit figures".
 Often, the kundu is decorated with animal figures on its edges.
 On some instruments the handle may have intricate sculpture in (openwork style).

 For the Papuans, the sound of the Kundu represents the voice of "spirits".
 Examples of formal religious or civil occasions where one might hear the Kundu include burials, the opening of a new house or the launching of a new boat.

 Other names

 The hourglass drum is widespread in New Guinea and many surrounding islands, a land with more than 700 different languages.
-There is no tradition for the instrument in "New Ireland, Manus, Buka / Bougainville or Rossel Island."
+There is no tradition for the instrument in "New Ireland, Manus, Buka / Bougainville or Rossel Island".

 While different people's may have the drum, their names and traditions for the instrument vary.
 Other names include the apa (Elema People, Papua Gulf) and the warup from the Torres Straits.